VinceCabs/GAUnit/docs/tutorial.rst

    Use this command at each step to run the file:
    ``python demo_store_add_to_cart.py``

-First, add these lines to create a :class:`~gaunit.TrackingPlan` and import
+First, add these lines to create a :class:`~gaunit.TrackingPlan` by importing
 the ``tracking_plan.json`` file you wrote ealier.

 .. code:: Python

    import gaunit

    tracking_plan = gaunit.TrackingPlan.from_json("tracking_plan.json")

 *Optional*: print the events for your test case with